Rod97139/P3-rental-back/README.md

 > cd P3-rental-back

-Rename the file `application-example.properties` to `application.properties` and set the correct values for the database connection.
+Rename the file `.env.example` to `.env` and set the correct values for the database connection.

 > src/main/resources/application.properties